 Our lecturers combine academic expertise with significant professional industry experience in a number of national and international news organisations, including The Irish Times, The Irish Examiner, Ireland's state broadcaster RTE and The Cambodia Daily International.
-Our adjunct professors include Fergal Keane, BBC Africa Editor.
 In a special seminar series, editors, correspondents, reporters and other media-interested professionals visit the University of Limerick to talk to journalism students about the media industry and employment opportunities.
-Our four year programme includes a sixmonth work placement opportunity in a national or regional news organisation and an international study abroad
+Our four year programme includes a sixmonth work placement opportunity in a national or regional news organisation and an international study abroad placement.

-For more information, visit www.ul.ie/journalism
+For more information, visit www.ul.ie/ journalism